getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/node.md

 });

 // Note that we set the transaction as the span on the scope.
-// This step makes sure that in case an error happens during the lifetime of the transaction
+// This step makes sure that if an error happens during the lifetime of the transaction
-// The Transaction context will be attached to the error event Sentry.configureScope(scope => {
+// the transaction context will be attached to the error event Sentry.configureScope(scope => {
   scope.setSpan(transaction);
 });